portasynthinca3/deutexrium/README.md

   * `Ctl.add_slash_commands` to register them globally (takes about an hour to update across all servers)
   * `Ctl.add_slash_commands(123)` to register them in the Discord server with ID 123 (instant)

+## Performance monitoring
+Deuterium uses Prometheus for performance logging, an example config for which can be found in `apm/`.
+A dashboard for Grafana can be found in the same directory.

 ### Exporting data from the master Deuterium instance
 Contact me (`/support`) to get your data package.
 I'm working on a solution to download the data without human intervention just like Deuterium 1.x has previously allowed.